A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-The second experiment increased the clutter level of the scene by introducing seven objects at a time.
-Using the full dataset, three clusters were created, each containing seven objects with representation from all categories, while a controlled version with five objects was used for the suction gripper assessment.
-Objects in each cluster were randomly arranged within the workspace to replicate cluttered conditions.
-For each cluster, seven consecutive grasp attempts were carried out, selecting the highest-ranked pose from the top eight poses generated by AnyGrasp or SuctionNet after post-processing.
+The second experiment increased the clutter level of the scene by introducing multiple objects simultaneously.
+Using the full dataset (Figure~\ref{dcd}), three clusters were constructed, each consisting of seven objects with representation from all categories.
+For suction gripper evaluation, a controlled configuration with five objects was used.
+In each trial, objects within a cluster were randomly dropped from a storage box into the workspace to replicate realistic cluttered conditions.
+For each cluster, seven consecutive grasp attempts were carried out, selecting the highest-ranked pose from the top eight poses generated by AnyGrasp or SuctionNet after post-processing and grasp-selection.
 Each cluster was repeated five times, yielding 105 trials for both the rigid and Fin-Ray grippers (7 objects × 5 attempts × 3 clusters) and 75 trials for the suction gripper (5 objects × 5 attempts × 3 clusters).
-Across all three gripper modalities, this amounted to 285 trials in total.
-The same evaluation metrics, graspability parameters and grasp performance measures were applied consistently throughout.
+In total, this yields 285 trials across all three grasping modalities.